in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-s3-glacier-vs-amazon-s3.md

 ## Amazon S3 Glacier
 ![](/images/aws/00-icons/glacier.png)

-- In addition to existing as a S3 Storage Class, S3 Glacier is a seperate AWS Service on it own!
+In addition to existing as a S3 Storage Class, S3 Glacier is a separate AWS Service on it own!

+Here are some of the important features:
 - **Extremely low cost storage** for archives and long-term backups:
 	- Old media content
 	- Archives to meet regulatory requirements (old patient records etc)